aswebdev/uxd/double-diamond-design-process.md

 # What is it?
 The diamond diamond is a process of design problem solving.
 It involves exploring a number of ideas **Divergent Thinking** before narrowing down on the best ideas **Convergent Thinking**

+The two diamond represent:
+1. Confirming the initially assumed problem
+2. Exploring and confirming a solution